-The following table sets forth certain information with respect to the beneficial ownership of our common stock, as of January 3, 2022, by:
+The following table sets forth certain information with respect to the beneficial ownership of our common stock, as of January 26, 2022, by:

-- · each of our named executive officers; - · each of our directors; - · all of our directors and executive officers as a group; and - each stockholder known by us to be the beneficial owner of more than 5% of our outstanding shares of common stock
+- · each of our named executive officers; - · each of our directors: - · all of our directors and executive officers as a group; and - each stockholder known by us to be the beneficial owner of more than 5% of our outstanding shares of common stock.

 We have determined beneficial ownership in accordance with the rules of the SEC.
 Unless otherwise indicated below, to our knowledge, based on information furnished to us, the persons and entities named in the table have sole voting and investment power with respect to all shares that they beneficially own, subject to applicable community property laws.
-Shares of common stock issuable upon conversion of our Series C Preferred Stock or Series D Preferred Stock within 60 days of January 3, 2022 are deemed to be outstanding and to be beneficially owned by the person holding the shares of restricted stock for the purpose of computing the percentage ownership of that person but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.
+Shares of common stock issuable upon conversion of our Series C Preferred Stock or Series D Preferred Stock within 60 days of January 26, 2022 are deemed to be outstanding and to be beneficially owned by the person holding the shares of restricted stock for the purpose of computing the percentage ownership of that person but are not treated as outstanding for the purpose of computing the percentage ownership of any other person.

-We have based our calculation of the percentage ownership of our common stock before this offering on 530,790,650 shares of our common stock which includes (1) 320,381,519 shares of our common stock outstanding as of January 3, 2022, (2) 132,000,000 shares of our common stock resulting from the conversion of 660,000 outstanding shares of our Series C Preferred Stock at a conversion price of \$0.13 and (3) 78,409,130 shares of our common stock resulting from the conversion of 1,380,000 shares of our Series D Preferred Stock at an assumed conversion price of \$0.44, as if these conversions had occurred as of January 3, 2022.
-Such conversions will occur upon the effectiveness of the registration statement of which this prospectus forms a part.
+We have based our calculation of the percentage ownership of our common stock before this offering on 543,148,998 shares of our common stock (or 90,524,748 shares of common stock after giving effect to the Reverse Stock Split) which includes (1) 328,581,519 shares of our common stock outstanding as of January 26, 2022 (or 54,763,534 shares of common stock after giving effect to the Reverse Stock Split), (2) 134,609,200 shares of our common stock resulting from the conversion of 660,000 outstanding shares of our Series C Preferred Stock, including PIK Dividends accrued thereon through the effective date, at a conversion price of \$0.13 and additional shares of common stock that we agreed to issue equal to the number of shares that would have been issued had the PIK Dividends continued to accrue after the effective date through February 13, 2022 (or 22,434,852 shares of common stock after giving effect to the Reverse Stock Split), and (3) 79,958,279 shares of our common stock resulting from the conversion of 1,380,000 shares of our Series D Preferred Stock, including PIK Dividends accrued thereon through the effective date, at an assumed conversion price of \$0.44 and additional shares of common stock that we agreed to issue equal to the number of shares that would have been issued had the PIK Dividends continued to accrue after the effective date through February 13, 2022, as if these conversions and issuances had occurred as of January 26, 2022 (or 13,326,349 shares of common stock after giving effect to the Reverse Stock Split).
+Such conversions and issuances will occur upon the effectiveness of the registration statement of which this prospectus forms a part.